The Year's Most Popular Baby Names Are Refreshingly Low-Key

 Let's not sugarcoat this: 2017 has been a completely wild year.
-Corbynmania has gripped the nation, the Trumps have given a new meaning to the word "complicit", we learned how to use facial recognition for iPhone X, and the dark underbelly of Hollywood was exposed with survivors banding together to share their heartbreaking experiences with sexual assault and harassment.
+We said goodbye to the Obamas as the Trump family took over the White House, learned how to use facial recognition for iPhone X, collectively struggled to understand why anyone would make a candy corn pizza, and witnessed survivors band together to share their heartbreaking experiences with sexual assault and harassment.

 A lot has changed over the past year, for good and for bad, which is why it's almost refreshing that the year's most popular baby names are, well, not that weird.

 According to Nameberry.com, 2017's most popular names for boys and girls are Atticus and Olivia, respectively.
 While Atticus is new to the top slot (it was listed as only the 360th most popular name in 2016), Nameberry.com reports that this is the second consecutive year parents have shown the name Olivia a lot of love.
-It's easy to see why, since the name is so sweet and adorable — and, if it was good enough for one of Taylor Swift's cats...
+It's easy to see why, since the name is so sweet and adorable — or, in this couple's case, because it reminded them of their favorite chain restaurant.

 Advertisement